Virtual Reality Allows Viewers To Speed Down Sedona Slickrock, Skydive Over Grand Canyon

 Tourist Card FM-T

-U.S. citizens do not require a visa or a tourist card for tourist stays of 72 hours or less within "the border zone," defined as an area between 20 to 30 kilometers of the border.
-U.S. citizen tourists traveling beyond the border zone or entering Mexico by air must pay a fee to obtain a tourist card, or FM-T, available from border crossing points or airports within the border zone and most airlines.
+US citizens are not required to have a visa or a tourist card for tourist stays of 72 hours or less within "the border zone," defined as an area between 20 to 30 kilometers of the border.
+US citizen tourists traveling beyond the border zone or entering Mexico by air must pay a fee to obtain a tourist card, or FM-T, available from border crossing points or airports within the border zone and most airlines.
 The fee is generally included in the price of a plane ticket.
 Please note that travelers not in possession of their FM-T card at the point of exit from Mexico may face a fine from Mexican Immigration.